i-amprince/CadenceCode/README.md

 ## 🚀 Overview

-CadenceCode is a powerful, real-time collaborative code editor that allows developers to write, execute, and discuss code together in a shared environment.
-Whether you're pair programming, conducting technical interviews, or simply brainstorming with friends, CadenceCode provides a seamless and interactive experience with multi-language support, live chat, and robust collaboration features.
+CadenceCode is a powerful, real-time collaborative code editor that allows developers to write, execute, and verbally discuss code together in a shared environment.
+Whether you're pair programming, conducting technical interviews, or brainstorming with a team, CadenceCode provides a seamless and interactive experience with voice chat, multi-language support, and robust collaboration features.

 ---